Strzegom: World War II

 German troops stationed in the town took part in the invasion of Poland, which started World War II in 1939.
 During the war, Nazi Germany used an area close to the town as a subcamp of the nearby Gross-Rosen concentration camp.
 The Germans also established four labour units of the Stalag VIII-A prisoner-of-war camp.
-The Red Army captured the city on 13 February 1945; since German authorities had delayed permission to evacuate, a large population remained in the city at the time.
-The Soviet troops engaged in an orgy of gang-rape, torture, and murder against the civilian population, and numerous citizens took their own lives.
 The Wehrmacht recaptured the city on 11 March.
 The official German press widely circulated reports of Soviet atrocities in the city.
 On 7 May, the Red Army captured Striegau a second time.

 At the end of June, the Soviets put the city under Polish administration.
 Its historic Polish name Strzegom was restored.
 As a result of the Potsdam Conference in 1945, Strzegom became again a part of Poland, and its German inhabitants were expelled in accordance to the Potsdam Agreement.
-The town was repopulated with Poles, who in turn were expelled from former eastern Poland annexed by the Soviet Union as a result of the Hitler-Stalin Pact of 1939.
+The town was repopulated with Poles, who in turn were expelled from former eastern Poland annexed by the Soviet Union as a result of the Molotov–Ribbentrop Pact in 1939.